LambdaGaming/GAuto/README.md

 - Dust will emit from the wheels when driving on certain surfaces including dirt, grass, and sand.
 - Engine emits a large cloud of smoke when vehicle is heavily damaged.
 - Can be disabled server-side if it causes performance issues.
+- Not supported on airboats due to the lack of an engine attachment (and wheels).

 # FAQs
 ### Is a lighting system planned?